 Rounds played as part of the TPWGC

 Scores for TPWGC rounds, including tournaments and Roam from Home events, will be reported as described on the Day Of Play Procedures page.
-This page contains detailed instructions, downloadable guide and links to download the USGA TM app.
+This page contains detailed instructions, downloadable guide and links to download the USGA GHIN app.

 Rounds played as non TPWGC rounds